MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 * 2023-01-19 0.17.2
   * Documentation of `qascript.raku` program
   * Bugfixed of statusbar messages
+  * Set an icon decoration when widget is a toplevel window

 * 2022-10-17 0.17.1
   * Add -I option to search for include directories